 ActiveCampaign has some unique preferences when it comes to making lists.
-I run with their idea on using just a few lists to hold contacts, and then segment from there rather than having multiple lists to segment.
+I run with their idea of using just a few lists to hold contacts, then segment from there rather than having multiple lists to segment.

-Two basic lists you could add are all subscribers and client database.
+Two basic lists you could add are all subscribers and the client database.

 4. Create Segments

-With the lists created, and the tags in place, you can now create the fancy segments.
+With the lists created, and the tags in place, you can now create your fancy segments.

 Segments are controlled in a strange position in AC, you have to go to Lists > Dropdown > Segments.

 Automations are a key differentiator of ActiveCampaign.

 Hopefully, you have these mapped out in your previous platform and you can attempt to re-install the logic for each automation on AC.

 This would be for both your marketing and sales pipeline automations.
 AC doesn’t have automation functionality created at the pipeline level.